open-feature/docs.openfeature.dev/blog/06-02-2023-catering-to-the-client-side.md

 In this post I'll summarize those changes, but to understand them in context we'll first talk about what makes client-side feature flagging different before diving into how that will impact the OpenFeature APIs.

-If you're involved in a feature flagging framework, whether it's commercial, open-source, or internal product, the folks at OpenFeature would love to hear more about how you're

 ## Context is King: why client-side flagging is different

 ### Static evaluation context